 - Red flags: Inflammatory language, poor spelling or grammar.

 - Is the advertising (if any) separate from the informational content?

 - When was it updated?

 - How up-to-date are the links (if any)?

-Chat with us, or send us a message if we are not online, using the prompt at the bottom of your screen, or email us instead.
+Chat with us by using the prompt at the bottom of the page.

 If we aren't online at the moment, leave us a message and we will reply!